eliminmax/uclp/docs/LanguageConcept.md

 If no base modifier prefix is present, then the integer value is written in decimal.
 The base modifiers supported are `0x` for hexadecimal, `0b` for binary, or `0o` for octal.

-If a single underscore (`_`) appears between digits, it's ignored, as a digit separator.

 The type suffix is one of `#8`, `#16`, `#32`, or `#64`, for 8-bit, 16-bit, 32-bit, or 64-bit integers.
 If not specified, 32-bit is assumed.

 ### Variable Declarations